 St. John Neumann celebrates the Sacrament of Baptism for those families who are registered and active members at St. John Neumann or who live within our parish boundaries.

 When an adult is baptized, Baptism follows a rigorous period of instruction.
 In contrast, when a child is baptized, the Baptism precedes instruction.
 In light of this, the Church requires that parents give the assurance that upon the child's Baptism, the child will be given every benefit of Christian and Catholic upbringing.
 The primary responsibility of raising a child in the ways of faith rests with the parents.
 This obligation begins with Baptism and extends all the way into adulthood.

 Parents are required to attend a Baptismal preparation class prior to scheduling a Baptism.
-The Baptismal preparation classes are held on the first Saturday of the month (unless it falls on a holiday weekend) at 10:00am in Room 100.
+The Baptismal preparation classes are typically held on the first Saturday of the month (unless it falls on a holiday weekend) at 10:00am in Room 100.
 No pre-registration is required.
 It is highly recommended to call the parish office to confirm.